sammaxfleet/Battleships/README.md

 - [Credits](#credits)
 - [Testing](#testing)

--
+# Creators Goal & description -

+The purpose of this project is to build an interactive brain game for a user to play against the computer.
+The game is simple, and repeats in a loop of 10 tries then it restarts.
+The loop brings a competitive touch to the game.
+The grid size is chosen by the user.
+The maximum it's set to is a grid of 8, if a harder game was to be functioned it could go to 25 for example.
+The rules are explained at the beginning to give the user clear instruction, the user has to blow up the invisible battleships that are randmoised by the computer on a grid.
+The user does this by taking shots at the Row/Column.
+There's 3 battleships placed Invisibly on the board, the user then has 10 tries to hit the battleships with their missile which is represented by a H for hit
+& an M for Miss.

-# Planning Phase -
+##  Planning Phase -

  It took me a while to get to a logic that flowed well.
-My first initial ideas made the game a bit too eomplex, wanting to constantly add features.
+My first initial ideas made the game a bit too complex, wanting to constantly add features.
- I watched a few tutorials to get ideas for the game flow.
+ I watched a few tutorials to get ideas for the game flow..
  The main aim for me was to get the User experience to be smooth, & the biggest challenge I had coding was the battleships and hiding them.
  Having a clear game flow, made the game much easier to code.

 # Flow chart  -